How To Pull Genius Out Of People

 That’s why we use visual templates and sometimes, personal worksheets, and copies of our co-founders’ book Draw Your Big Idea to keep strategy sessions on track.
 Strategy session attendees who can see their mission laid out in a visual template find the power to name specific goals, to break challenges into manageable chunks, and to address each in turn.
-Reaching a solution is often a matter of identifying the problem in the first place, which leads to the next point…
+Reaching a solution or a genius idea is often a matter of identifying the problem in the first place, which leads to the next point…

 Draw Out The Solution

-It’s rarely the first idea that turns out to be the best idea, and it’s rarer still that attacking a problem from only one angle will result in the best solution.
+It’s rarely the first idea that turns out to be the most genius idea, and it’s rarer still that attacking a problem from only one angle will result in the best solution.
 Take, for instance, the archetypal genius himself: Leonard DaVinci.
 Though he only brought a handful of works to completion, he was a very prolific sketcher.